-- Hardship withdrawal rules – Effective January 1, 2006, a plan may permit additional reasons for hardship withdrawals including burial and funeral expenses for a parent, spouse, child or dependent and repair of damage to a participant's primary residence that would qualify for casualty deduction on a tax return.
+- Hardship withdrawal rules – Effective January 1, 2006, a plan may permit two additional reasons for hardship withdrawals: burial and funeral expenses for a parent, spouse, child or dependent and repair of damage to a participant's primary residence that would qualify for a casualty deduction on a tax return.

 New deferred compensation rules promulgated under Section 409A of the Internal Revenue Code became effective January 1, 2005.
 These rules govern the timing and form of distributions of "deferred compensation" as well as how and when elections to defer pay may be made.

 Many forms of compensation that are earned in one year and paid out in another will be subject to these rules.
 This includes severance pay, long and short-term incentive pay, stay incentives, payments under settlement agreements and employment agreements, as well as more traditional deferred compensation, equity plans and executive pay arrangements.
 The IRS recently announced that the deadline to amend plans to comply with the new rules is extended to December 31, 2007, however, operational compliance is now required.
 Additionally, on or before December 31, 2007, a plan may be amended to provide for new payment elections.
 Such elections may affect both the time and form of payment, provided that they do not cause compensation to be payable in the year of the amendment that would not otherwise be payable in that year, or defer payment of compensation that would have been payable in that year.